The Basics of Driving A Race Car Fast

 Lesson Two: If you deviate from the Driving Line, you will NEVER be as fast as if you follow it.
 Even if it means driving at a slower pace initially, getting to learn the driving line and following the same line each lap will ultimately lead you to faster times.

-As a footnote, if I am at a new track and having a hard time determining the correct line, I will walk the track backwards and figure out where I need to be at the exit of the turn, then work it all back from there.
+As a footnote, if I am at a new track and having a hard time determining the correct line, I will walk the track backward and figure out where I need to be at the exit of the turn, then work it all back from there.

 Once again, much has been written on types of turns and the best approach to each kind of turn.
-My personal approach has always been to plan on the quickest exit possible on to the straight following the series of turns.
+My personal approach has always been to plan on the quickest exit possible onto the straight following the series of turns.
 This usually requires a slow in / fast out approach, getting the car to take a set and progressively apply the throttle as quickly / smoothly as possible without having to lift or modulate off the throttle.
 Once this is established, I would work on my braking to move the brake point as late as possible and pedal pressure as hard as possible, with trail braking as much as possible into the turn, without affecting my driving line or compromising my corner exit speed.

-By looking further ahead or through a turn you will automatically improve your performance and chances of success by way of:
+By looking further ahead or through a turn, you will automatically improve your performance and chances of success by way of:

 - Greater anticipation of situations that could arise in front of you